intel-secl/docs/quick-start-guides/SGX Infrastructure - Containerization.md

 ### OS Requirements

-* RHEL 8.2 for build
+* Ubuntu 18.04 for build

 * RHEL 8.2 or Ubuntu 18.04 for K8s cluster deployments